Villain action in lattice gauge theory: Introduction

 The importance of Villain interaction in $O(N)$ spin systems is two-fold: $i)$ first it provides a natural extension of these spin-systems to the so-called {\em cable graph} allowing for a more powerful use of Markov's property (this idea was popularized in the context of the Gaussian free field on $\Z^d$ by Lupu in \cite{lupu2016loop}).
 And $ii)$, when the spins are $\mathbb{S}^1$-valued, the duality with integer-valued height functions is particularly elegant as it involves discrete Gaussians.

 This paper focuses instead on lattice gauge theory where the basic randomness is now sampled along (oriented) edges.
+Lattice gauge theory was initially introduced by Kenneth Wilson as a particularly convenient way to introduce an ultra-violet cut-off (the small mesh lattice) in Yang-Mills Euclidean field theory whose construction in $\R^4$ remains an outstanding open problem.
+The case where the gauge group $G$ is $U(1)$ corresponds to quantum electrodynamics while $G=SU(3)$ corresponds to the strong force.
+The phenomenology for lattice gauge theory with non-Abelian gauge group $SU(3)$ is believed to be radically different from the Abelian case of $G=U(1)$.
+On the lattice $\Z^4$, for $G=SU(3)$, {\em confinement} or {\em area law} is expected at all $\beta$ while for $G=U(1)$ {\em nonconfinement} or {\em perimeter law} at large $\beta$ is proved in \cite{guth1980existence,frohlich1982massless}.
 We refer the reader to \cite{seiler1982gauge, frohlich1982massless, chatterjee2019yang,chatterjee2020wilson,garban2023improved,forsstrom2023wilson,cao2023random} and references therein for background on lattice gauge theory.

 It turns out that the Villain interaction has also long been considered in this setting of lattice gauge theory, for example in the work of Migdal~\cite{Migdal75} on the integrability of 2D quantum Yang--Mills theory (see also~\cite{Driver89,Witten91,Levy03}) as well as in the seminal work \cite{frohlich1982massless}.
 It also plays a key role in the proof of confinement at all temperatures in the breakthrough work by G\"opfert-Mack \cite{gopfert1982proof} where Villain lattice gauge theory on $\Z^3$ is in duality with the integer-valued Gaussian free field $\Psi \colon \Z^3 \to \Z$.
 This duality between Villain lattice gauge theory and $\Z$-valued $k$-forms is also used in \cite{garban2023improved}.
 The Villain action was also recently used in~\cite{CC22} in the study of ultraviolet stability of the Abelian lattice Higgs model.

 As far as we know, the fact that such a Villain interaction appears as the limit of a Wilson lattice gauge theory along a ``cable-type'' graph has not been made explicit in the literature.
-This is the purpose of this paper where the limit goes through a plaquette version of the {\em cable-graph} which we call the {\em carpet graph}.
+This is the purpose of this paper where the limit goes through a plaquette version of the {\em cable graph} which we call the {\em carpet graph}.
 See Figure \ref{f.Carpet}.
 As we shall see below and perhaps somewhat surprisingly, such an extension is also valid for non-Abelian lattice gauge theories.

 In the special case of Abelian symmetry, one consequence of this work is the validity of Ginibre correlation inequality for lattice gauge theory with Villain interaction which is obtained through a limiting procedure as in~\cite[Appendix~A]{AHPS21}.
 See Corollary \ref{c.monotone} below.
 It is unclear to us how to deduce such a correlation inequality without going through the carpet graph limit, see Remark \ref{r.monotone}.